IBM/community-automation/ansible/csi-cephfs-fyre-play/README.md

 # Ansible Playbook for installing csi-cephfs onto Fyre OCP+Beta clusters.

+## Overview

+- Installs rook-cephfs from repository https://github.com/rook/rook.git:master onto your fyre inf node.
+- Creates 3 storageClass
+  - rook-cephfs - File store (RWX)
+  - rook-ceph-block - Ceph Block storage (RWO)
+  - csi-cephfs - For backward compatability to earlier versions of rook-ceph.
+This is the same storageclass as rook-cephfs.
+- Sets csi-cephfs as the default storageclass.

 ## Assumptions:

  - A healthy Fyre OCP+Beta OpenShift 4.4.3 cluster or later in running state.